Mykhailo Mudryk: 2021–2023: Breakthrough

 On 8 January 2021, Mudryk returned to Shakhtar, playing three matches in the 2020–21 Ukrainian Premier League and joining Shakhtar's reserve team, featuring sporadically for manager Luís Castro.

 In the 2021–22 season, Mudryk found more and more space as a starter, especially with the arrival of Roberto De Zerbi at the helm of Shakhtar, who had the reputation of trusting in young players.
 With his previous managers, failing to bring the best out of Mudryk, De Zerbi decided to recall him from his loan spell and requested a meeting with him.
 After the meeting, Mudryk developed a new mentality and his manager considered him one of the best young players, adding that "if I don't bring him to a high level, I will consider it a personal defeat".

 On 25 August 2021, Mudryk made his UEFA Champions League debut against Monaco, replacing Manor Solomon in the 82nd minute in the play-off round of the tournament.
-His cross in the 114th minute, ricochet off Ruben Aguilar on the Monegasque net, as Shakhtar qualified to the tournament 3–2 on aggregate.
+His cross in the 114th minute ricocheted off Ruben Aguilar on the Monegasque net, as Shakhtar qualified to the tournament 3–2 on aggregate.
 On 18 September, he scored his first goal for the club in a 5–0 win against Mariupol at the Volodymyr Boyko Stadium.
 On 3 December, Mudryk provided four assists in a 6–1 win against Lviv.
 On 31 December, he agreed to a contract extension to 2026.
 He was named the club's Player of the Month for the months of November and December.

 On 24 February 2022, the Ukrainian Premier League was suspended due to the imposition of martial law in Ukraine due to the prelude to the Russian invasion of Ukraine and subsequent invasion by Russia.
 Mudryk finished the season with two goals and nine assists, being named the club's Player of the Year.

 With football resuming in Ukraine, Mudryk started the 2022–23 season by scoring his first Champions League goal and providing two assists in a 4–1 away win over RB Leipzig.
 This was followed by another goal in a 1–1 Champions League draw to Celtic.
 On 19 October, he scored twice in a 3–0 win over Kolos Kovalivka.
 His prolific form saw him score seven goals and provide six assists in 12 matches, being named the Ukrainian Footballer of the Year and Shakhtar's Player of the Year.